I participated in GCP's Big Data and Machine Learning training "CPB100"

 3. Continue learning to improve accuracy

-However, implementing the algorithm is quite difficult,
+However, implementing the algorithm is quite difficult.

-which is where TensorFlow comes in.
+That's where TensorFlow comes in.

-TensorFlow is a library for implementing Deep Learning.
+TensorFlow is a library for implementing deep learning.

 C++ and Python APIs are available